IvanSereginGitHub/Project-Analysis/README.md

-# Project Beat
+# Project Analysis
-Project Beat is a crossplatform tool for analyzing different properties of audiofiles and exporting those results.
+Project Analysis is a crossplatform tool for analyzing different properties of audiofiles and exporting those results.

 > [!CAUTION]
 > This tool is by default integrated with another tool called "Prompts" for advanced UI interactions.